How to contribute to xpm

 /* eslint max-len: [ "error", 80, { "ignoreUrls": true } ] */

-Note: be sure C style comments are used, C++ styles are not parsed by ESLint.
+Note: ensure C style comments are used, as C++ styles are not parsed by ESLint.

 Tests

-Tests can be written in TypeScript, assuming ts-node is also installed.
+Tests can be written in TypeScript, provided ts-node is also installed.

-As for any npm package, the standard way to run the project tests is via npm run test:
+As with any npm package, the standard method to execute the project tests is via

 npm install